Translation

 Every language has a different speaking rate, and yet the rate they pass along information from speaker to audience will often average 200-250 words per minute.
 Using these tables as estimates can help to start the discussion about different speaking rates and the voice over rates that go along with them.

-Having knowledge about different reading and speaking rates can help keep you aware of the differences, plan, and budget accordingly, and reach a multicultural audience.
+Knowing different reading and speaking rates can help keep you aware of the differences, plan, and budget accordingly, and reach a multicultural audience.

 Sign up for a free account on Voices to find voice actors in these 10 languages, or to book voice over work in these languages if you’re a multilingual speaker!